SpinaCMS/Spina/README.md

 ```

 We have successfully added another textbox!
 Restart your server and load up the admin section again.
 You should see another text box below the content box.

-## Layout parts

-Sometimes you need editable content that's not specific to a view template but to your theme as a whole.
-You can use the following parts in your layout.

-- `Spina::Line`

 ## View templates